ivmartel/dwv/readme.md

 # install dependencies
 yarn install

+# serve with test hot reload at localhost:8080
+yarn run start

+# watch for changes and run command line tests
+yarn run start-cmd

 # watch for changes and copy build (to be connected with a demo viewer)
-yarn run start
+yarn run dev

 # run unit tests
 yarn run test